DimmestP/variability-prediction-Manuscript/README.md

     bookdown::render_book("abstract.Rmd")
 ```

-The pdf version of the manuscript will be created in the _book folder.
+The pdf version of the manuscript will be created in a _book folder.